potassco/clorm/docs/clorm/predicate.rst

   reserved words: ``raw``, ``meta``, ``clone``, ``Field`` as these are used as properties or functions of a ``Predicate`` object.
 * Constant vs string: ``"bob"`` and ``"Sydney uni"`` are both Python strings but because of the declaration of ``entity`` as a ``ConstantField`` this ensures that the Python string ``"bob"`` is treated as an ASP constant.
-Note however that currently it is the users responsibility to ensure that the Python string passed to a constant term satisfies the syntactic restriction.
+Note, currently it is the users' responsibility to ensure that the Python string passed to a constant term satisfies the syntactic restriction.
 * The use of a default value: all term types support the specification of a default value.